intel-lab-lkp/linux/Documentation/process/email-clients.rst

 Copy-and-paste (or cut-and-paste) usually does not work for patches because tabs are converted to spaces.
-Using xclipboard, xclip, and/or xcutsel may work, but it's best to test this for yourself or just avoid copy-and-paste.
+Using xclipboard, xclip, and/or xcutsel may work, but it is best to test this for yourself or just avoid copy-and-paste.

-Don't use PGP/GPG signatures in mail that contains patches.
+Do not use PGP/GPG signatures in mail that contains patches.
 This breaks many scripts that read and apply the patches.
 (This should be fixable.)

-It's a good idea to send a patch to yourself, save the received message, and successfully apply it with 'patch' before sending patches to Linux mailing lists.
+It is a good idea to send a patch to yourself, save the received message, and successfully apply it with 'patch' before sending patches to Linux mailing lists.